 I was coping well and our pace was so slow which was the key for the whole process.
-As we turned a corner on route to the Monastery town of Tengbouche you are continually facing Everest and wondering how climbers can reach the summit when we are walking like snails down here.
+As we turned a corner on route to the Monastery town of Tengbouche we were continually facing Everest.
+I was wondering how climbers can reach the summit, when we are walking like snails down here.
 It was time to stay positive, I was wearing shorts and a t-shirt at this stage as it was warm 70+F and beautiful.
 I will never forget the long stretch of hill up to Tengbouche.
 It seemed to go on forever but so important to pace yourself and take lot of breaks.
 I must have taken 50 breaks which is fine.
 I didn’t want to push it too hard.
 We got there a few hours later and found myself in another bakery.
 What a place!!

 We had plenty of time to rest and recover and our guides bringing us hot lemon tea, making sure we were comfortable and servicing us continually which made our day, everyday.
 From here we moved to Dingbouche for two days.
 I really enjoyed this part of the trek.
 I was becoming used the walking, enjoying the awesome mountains and settling into life on the trail.
-I was feeling the altitude a little but we had the whole afternoon to read, relax and enjoy the Sherpa company and unwind and acclimatize.
+The altitude was getting tougher, however, we had the whole afternoon to read, relax, enjoy the Sherpa’s, unwind and acclimatize.

 I had an amazing experience in the Himalayas, and will return.
 I was remembering the phone call with Ian and he believed in me, encouraged me and helped me achieve my goal.
 The set up was amazing, great support before and during the trip and couldn’t have done it without you all.
 I enjoyed heading back to Namche Bazaar and enjoyed to few Everest Beers in Cafe Danfe.
 I think the longest day was the trek back to Lukla and took 7 hours.
 It was glad to have finished that day and looking forward to enjoying Kathmandu and a nice hot shower.